This page is translated using machine translation. Please note that the content may not be 100% accurate.

 Astronomical Society

-Why not chase distant light in the pitch-black sky?
+Why not chase distant hikari in the pitch-black sky?

 The Astronomy Research Group (commonly known as the Astronomy Club) is a club whose main purpose is to observe the starry sky.

-We usually meet twice a week, on Tuesday and Friday evenings at 9:30 p.m. in a prefab space on the Yamakoshi grounds.
+We usually meet twice a week, on Tuesdays and Fridays at 9:00 p.m. in a prefab space on the Yamakoshi grounds.
 At the meeting, after informing each other about our activities, we observe with telescopes and take astrophotographs.

-Other activities include a meteor shower observation party, a viewing party at the Kuma Kogen Observatory in Ehime, and a planetarium viewing party at the Ehime Prefectural Museum of General Science.
+Other activities include stargazing drives, meteor shower observing parties, viewing parties at the Kuma Kogen Observatory in Ehime, and planetarium viewing parties at the Ehime Prefectural Museum of General Science.

-We also show planetariums at student festivals and regularly hold joint camps with astronomy clubs from other universities.
+We also show planetariums at student festivals and regularly hold joint activities with other university astronomy clubs.

 advisor Sakae Sano (Faculty of Education)